07krW5Hnr5ghy/powid-masterdata/src/main/java/com/proyect/masterdata/controller/README.md

     "deliveryAmount":"amount of delivery fee with two decimals", "advancedPayment":"prepaid amount for the order",
     "saleChannel":"name of the channel of sale",
-    "paymentMethod":"name of the payment method",
+    "orderPaymentMethod":"name of the payment method",
     "managementType":"name of the management type",
     "requestItems":"array of request items",
     "customerName" : "name of the customer",